NikaDarab/webpack-day--Nika-Darab-/README.md

-## Shopping List Starter
+# Shopping List Starter

-#### Created for the Thinkful EI Program.

-Please reference the startup instructions within your curriculum.
+a starter pack for shopping list